vxcall/MiraDump/README.md

 Leave a **:star:star** if you find this helpful :)

-**GameOffsetDumper** is the tool that finds offsets of various games by pattern scanning the entire module according to the signature you specify.
+**GameOffsetDumper** is a tool that finds offsets of various games by pattern scanning the entire module according to the signature you specify.
 This is a substitute for hazedumper not gonna lie, but this tool adopted toml file instead of json for config file.

 Basically this would help game hackers yet sadly if you guys don't know how to reverse games and stuff, this is gonna be a trash for you.
 However, I'll be always ok to answer whatever you will ask, so create issue if you're wondering something.